How it worksPricing

 1. AI generation eliminates the creation bottleneck.
 The biggest problem with flashcard studying is that creating cards takes longer than studying them.
 StudyPDF eliminates this entirely by generating cards from your existing study materials.

 3. Complete study suite.
 Flashcards are just the beginning.
-Mind maps, summaries, practice quizzes, and an AI study assistant all work together from the same source material.
+Quizzes, practice exams, study guides, cheat sheets, summaries, and mind maps all work together from the same source material, with export to PDF, Word, and Anki.

 5. Generous free tier.
-100 pages per month is enough for most students to cover their weekly study materials without paying anything.
+StudyPDF is free forever with no card and a generous free allowance, enough for most students to cover their weekly study materials without paying anything.

 Anki remains an excellent choice for power users who want maximum customization and are willing to create cards manually.
 Knowt is the best option for students who simply want a free Quizlet replacement.
 But for the overall best combination of features, AI capability, learning science, and user experience, StudyPDF is the clear leader.